egiden/django-contact-us-tools/docs/source/base_message_model.rst

 The ``BaseMessage`` model
 =========================

+.. module:: contact_us_tools.models
+    :synopsis: Represents a user's message which can be either feedback, an enquiry or other.

 .. class:: BaseMessage

     Represents a user's message which can be either feedback, an enquiry or other.